AidenFliss/BookDatabase/README.md

 # BookDatabase

-Book database for my first android app.
+This repo for automatic updated for my first android app.